dfelinto/blender-manual/manual/compositing/types/converter/math.rst

       :Smooth Maximum: `Smooth Maximum <https://en.wikipedia.org/wiki/Smooth_maximum>`__.

    Rounding
-      :Round: Round the input value to the nearest integer.
+      :Round: Rounds the input value to the nearest integer.
       :Floor: Rounds the input value down to the nearest integer.
       :Ceil: Rounds the input value up to the nearest integer.
       :Truncate: Outputs the integer part of the *value*.